autopower/Autopower/readme.md

 ##Other features
 If you click on the clock, time will be renewed by time server.
 If you click on word `normal`, Autopower will be switched to vacation mode for 2 days (weekend) and this will be indicated by word `vacation`.
-If you again click on word vacation, vacation period will be extended by two days. if you need trun off vacation mode, please go to the setup and enter `0` (zero) into the vacation textbox and click save.
+If you again click on word vacation, vacation period will be extended by two days. if you need turn off vacation mode, please go to the setup and enter `0` (zero) into the vacation textbox and click save.